mbejda/placeholder-cli/README.md

 </p>

-The utility recursively replaces images that match the glob with placeholder images that have the same width and height.
+The utility recursively replaces images that match the glob with placeholder images with the exact width and height.

 <br>